 At Chilton Academy, we have place children’s Social and Emotional well-being as a high priority.
 All staff have training on supporting children with attachment difficulties

 and work closely with professionals across school and from external services to ensure individual needs are met.
 The Zones of Regulation have recently been introduced and all children and staff are being empowered to discuss their emotions using a shared language.

 We are lucky to have a school counsellor 3 full days a fortnight providing bespoke support to individuals and small groups to help them deal with challenges they may

 come across in their daily lives.
 Some pupils access this support over a number of years whereas others may need only one or two intense sessions.
 Support for parents is also provided with feedback and advice on the further support required outside of school time.
 Close liaison with school staff ensures the support can continue throughout a school week.
-Referrals to the school counsellor can be made by contacting your child’s class teacher who will liaise with Mrs Caine.
+Referrals to the school counsellor can be made by contacting your child’s class teacher who will liaise with Mrs Cornwell.
 In Upper Key Stage 2 we have the ‘Place to Belong’.
 This is a classroom where Social and Emotional Wellbeing in central to its layout and the activities provided.
 This is a safe space for children to access throughout the school day where children can be given support by experienced members of staff or peer mentors and mediators.
 This space gives the oldest children in school a unique and bespoke room in which to explore their interests during the unstructured times of the day.